 At Cascadia Mushrooms, they had a wide variety of mushrooms, both foraged and farmed.
 They offered a mushroom growing medium and mushroom spawn so you could get your own growing at home.

 The market was a fun place for kids, too.
 One entertainer sang and played instruments and welcomed the children to sing along… and they did.
-There was face painting and berry tasting.
+There were face painting and berry tasting.

 And then there was the pottery, jewelry and hand made home décor items.
 Those were nestled indoors next to bakeries.
 What we learned was that there was much to explore in the farmlands around Bellingham.
 The market was just a small offering of Whatcom County’s agricultural bounty.